 Let’s tackle convenience first.
 While it may seem more convenient to keep the mining equipment at home, if you have a strong understanding of Bitcoin mining, you know that once you start the program, it does the work on its own.
 You simply make sure the machine has power.
-Since the rig does all the heavy lifting, you have no need to check on it.
-It provides the set it and forget of the money making world.
+Since the rig does all the heavy lifting, you only need to check on it from now and then.
+It provides the set it and forget of the money-making world.

-On the other hand, renting rack space at a server center, leaves setting up the cooling and energy needs to the center personnel.
+On the other hand, renting rack space at a server center leaves setting up the cooling and energy needs of the center personnel.
 The data centers also use industrial liquid coolers that better cool the equipment and do so at a reduced cost.

 You alleviate all of the noise as well.
 You never have to hear your mining rigs chugging along in the background.
 Most people assume that they will run as quietly as a home computer, but that is not the case.

 Gone are the days when you could use your home computer to mine Bitcoin.
 Now you need a high-end GPU in your top-of-the-line computer or to purchase an ASIC.
 This increases the investment you pour into the mining because those pieces of equipment cost between $500 to $10,000 depending on the processing power and hash rate capabilities.
-The top company making these currently is Bitmain.
+The top company making ASICs are currently Bitmain and MicroBT.
 Look for the following mining machines:

 Some colo centers also offer mining pools.
 In a pool system, you share costs with a specified number of other miners and all participants share equally in the BTC earnings.
-Unless you own your home outright and already run it off of renewable energy, therefore you have zero electricity costs, it makes more sense to use a data center or mining pool.
+Unless you own your home outright and already run it off of renewable energy, it makes more sense to use a data center or mining pool.

 Maximizing Your Return on Investment